luciotato/LiteScript/ast.lite.md

 Now we return: token.value

-Note: we shouldnt return the 'token' object, because returning objects (here and in js) is a "pass by reference".
-You return a "pointer" to the object.
+Note: we shouldnt return the 'token' object, because returning objects (here and in js) is a "pass by reference" return.
+You are returning a "pointer" to the object.
-If we return then 'token' object, the calling function will recive a "pointer" and it can inadvertedly alter the token object in the token stream. (it should not - subtle bugs)
+If we return the 'token' object, the calling function will recive a "pointer" and it can inadvertedly alter the token object in the token stream. (it should not, leads to subtle bugs)

               debug spaces, me.constructor.name,'matched OK:',searched, me.lexer.token.value